Kardashians Approve Of Kendall Jenner’s Pepsi Commercial? People Are Wondering How Kris Jenner Let This Happen

 Political past

 The Estee Lauder model has definitely spoken up in a political sense over the last year.
-She was public about her support for Secretary of State Hillary Clinton and the Democratic party.
+She was public about her support for former Secretary of State Hillary Clinton and the Democratic Party.

 Kendall even served as a “Rock The Vote” ambassador last fall, according to Deadline.